w314/notes/javaNotes/javaBackend.md

 ## REST

-_You will not be assessed over the example in the Implementation section (we will not cover Servlets)_

-DEFINITION:

-> Representational State Transfer (REST) is an architectural style that defines a set of constraints to be used for creating web services.
+Representational State Transfer (REST) is an architectural style that defines a set of constraints to be used for creating web services.

 - Representational State Transfer
 - architecture for exposing information and functionality between software or devices
-- used to fetch or give some information from a web service
 - information provided is a representation of the state of a given resource
 - representation is usually JSON
-- all communication done via REST API uses only HTTP requests
+- all communication uses HTTP
-- In HTTP there are five methods that are commonly used in a REST-based Architecture: POST, GET, PUT, PATCH, and DELETE.
-These correspond to create, read, update, and delete (or CRUD) operations respectively.

-`REST` vs.<br>
+REST vs. SOAP vs. RPC

-`SOAP` (`Simple Access Protocol`) and <br>
+- REST vs. `SOAP` (`Simple Access Protocol`)
-`RPC` (`Remote Procedure Call`)

-- REST uses less bandwidth than SOAP
+  - REST uses less bandwidth than
-- SOAP can only return `xml`, REST can return json, xml, yaml and more
+  - SOAP can only return xml, REST can return json, xml, yaml and more
+- REST vs. `RPC` (`Remote Procedure Call`)
-- in REST users are not required to know procedure names or spedific parameters in a specific order like in RPC
+  - in REST users are not required to know procedure names or spedific parameters in a specific order

-### Is RESTful API right for the application

-There are some key `constraints` to think about when considering whether a RESTful API is the right type of API for your needs:
+### REST Constraints (principles)

+- `Client-Server`
-- `Client-Server`: This constraint operates on the concept that the client and the server should be separate from each other and allowed to evolve individually.
+  - the client and the server should be separate from each other and allowed to evolve individually
+  - client and server are interacting through an interface
+- `Stateless`
-- `Stateless`: REST APIs are stateless, meaning that calls can be made independently of one another, and each call contains all of the data necessary to complete itself successfully.
+  - calls can be made independently of one another
+  - each call contains all of the data necessary to complete itself successfully.
+- `Cachable`
-- `Cache`: Because a stateless API can increase request overhead by handling large loads of incoming and outbound calls, a REST API should be designed to encourage the storage of cacheable data.
+  - because a stateless API can increase request overhead by handling large loads of incoming and outbound calls, a REST API should be designed to encourage the storage of cacheable data.
+  - responses should specify if info is cachable or not
+- `Uniform Interface`

-- `Uniform Interface`: The key to the decoupling client from server is having a uniform interface that allows independent evolution of the application without having the application’s services, or models and actions, tightly coupled to the API layer itself.
+  - The key to the decoupling client from server is having a uniform interface that allows independent evolution of the application without having the application’s services, or models and actions, tightly coupled to the API layer itself.
+  - use of resources,
+  - use of self-descriptive messages

+- `Layered System`
-- `Layered System`: REST APIs have different layers of their architecture working together to build a hierarchy that helps create a more scalable and modular application.
+  - REST APIs have different layers of their architecture working together to build a hierarchy that helps create a more scalable and modular application.
+  - application itself is ideally in layers interacting through interfaces
+- - `Code on Demand`
-- `Code on Demand`: Code on Demand allows for code or applets to be transmitted via the API for use within the application.
+  - allows for code or applets to be transmitted via the API for use within the application.
+- `HATEOS` (**H**ypertext **A**s **T**he **E**ngine **O**f application **S**tate)
+  - make API discoverable in state through links

-### REST resources and url construction
+### REST resources and URL construction

 #### REST Resource

 - entity or data that API can provide info about
 - can be identified by a URL
 - can allow actions to be performed on it (GET, POST, PUT, DELETE)
+- a resource can be a singleton or a collection.

-Singleton and Collection Resources
+##### Singleton and Collection Resources

-A resource can be a singleton or a collection.
+- A resource can be a singleton or a collection.

-For example, “customers” is a collection resource and “customer” is a singleton resource (in a banking domain).

-We can identify “customers” collection resource using the URI “/customers“.
+- “customers” is a collection resource and “customer” is a singleton resource We can identify “customers” collection resource using the URI “/customers“.
 We can identify a single “customer” resource using the URI “/customers/{customerId}“.

 Collection and Sub-collection Resources
 A resource may contain sub-collection resources also.